Sandysmile/Capstone/README.md

 - Step 4: Run classifiers again in each of four neighborhood clusters.

-## 2.3 Feature Engineering (creating New Features)
+## 3 Data Prepareation (Feature Engineering)

 In this project, advanced feature engineering techniques were employed to enhance the predictive power of the model.
 The techniques used include binning, target encoding, frequency encoding, and clustering using K-Means.

-New features created: ( see the Jupter Notebook For details)
+3.1 45 New Features Created: ( Please See the Jupter Notebook For details)

 - Higher_GarbageRisk_Flag
 - Queue_target